nickyg-42/hello-world/README.md

 - `git push`: This updates the remote repository with your new changes. `origin main` corresponds to the branch name that you are pushing to.
 More on branches later.

 ## Finally
-Once you have run the `git push` command, navigate to this repository and refresh the page.
+Once you have run the `git push` command, navigate to this repository in your browser and refresh the page.
 You should see your commit and your new changes in the file here on the remote repository.